AnjanaKrishnanK126/Internship/README.md

 - Learned how ORM helps in preventing SQL injection attacks.
 - Gained awareness of industry-specific regulations in FinTech and Healthcare.
 - Recognized the importance of compliance in real-world applications.
+- Learned fundamentals of object detection in computer vision.